Transcatheter Mitral Valve Replacement

 The emergence of TMVR was necessitated by the fact that some patients with mitral valve abnormalities are not suitable for surgery.
 This could be because the stenosis is caused by calcification (hardening) of the leaflets of the valve or other reasons.
 TMVR is also used when surgical techniques like rings and bioprosthesis have failed.

-The synthetic valve used for replacement is biologically safe for the human body and approved by the FDA (Food & Drug administration) in the US.
+According to heart specialists, the synthetic valve used for replacement is biologically safe for the human body and approved by the FDA (Food & Drug administration) in the US.
 Popular makes include Fortis, Tendyne, NaviGate, Intrepid, CardiAQ and Tiara.

 Once the procedure is done, the patient is closely monitored for anti-coagulation (reducing the risk of formation of blood clots) as well as any other complications that may arise.